starodubtsevconsulting/confs/README.md

 Sometimes installing the latest toolchains (e.g. Python) on a given distro can be hard when the OS is too old (missing packages) or too new (ecosystem not ready yet).
 The LTS release tends to be the sweet spot.
-If you need support for another Ubuntu release, add your codename/version entry to the matrix.
+If you need support for another Ubuntu (or your favorite distribution) release, add your codename/version entry to the matrix.

 Some setup scripts may overlap and try to install already installed packages.